PeterCamilleri/CX16/quirks/README.md

 [**Playing Favorites**](./favorites.md) | The frustrating maze of instructions and addressing modes.
 [**Memory Speed**](./memory.md) | Factors affecting the required memory speed.
 Flag that Instruction | When instruction don't play fair with flags.
+Return Address        | Strange quirks in the return address pushed onto the stack.

 ## Flag that Instruction